HugoCapitan/java-uno/readme.md

 Small uno game written in java to learn by doing.

-Not sure if fun, since all the other players will be able to see your cards at all times.
+Not sure if fun or frustrating since all the other players will be able to see your cards bc I don't know how to make it internet friendly yet.